View Document Text

 Alternative Investments (also “alternatives”) vary broadly but can generally be described as investments

-portfolios of real estate, commodities, private equity, hedge funds, and more.
-The potential benefits of
+alternatives can include portfolios of real estate, commodities, private equity, private credit, and more.

-alternative investments can include portfolio diversification into investment classes typically reserved
+The potential benefits of alternative investments can include portfolio diversification into investment

-for accredited investors with larger capital requirements.
-Alternatives also tend to be less volatile and
+classes traditionally reserved for accredited investors with larger capital requirements.
+Alternatives also

-more able to withstand large market swings without the same correlating price fluctuations as the
+tend to be less volatile and more able to withstand large market swings without the same correlating

-broader markets.
+price fluctuations as the broader markets.

 One of the main risks commonly associated with alternative investments is illiquidity.
 Illiquid

-investments cannot easily be converted into cash without negative price impact and some alternatives
+investments cannot easily be converted into cash without negative price impact, and some alternatives

 can carry significant lock-up periods with only periodic opportunities to sell or redeem shares often